TinyaPetrova/EspanolApp/README.md

 ### Entry point of the application
 AppRunner

+### How to use the app:
+1. Clone the repository

+git clone <repository_url> HablamosEspanol cd HablamosEspanol

+2. Compile and run the program:

+javac AppRunner.java && java AppRunner

 ### Necessary files and resources
 - Vocabulary data is stored in a text file located at res/MyVocabulary.txt